Okra is also known as lady’s finger. It is a green flowering plant that is thought to have originated in Asia and Western Africa.

 - Reduce the heat to low and cover and simmer for 15 more minutes – until the vegetables are tender.

 - Top with the crumbled bacon.
-If desired, you can serve the dish over rice.
+If desired, you can serve the dish with rice.

-- May Increase The Risk Of Kidney Stones
+- May Increase The Risk Of Kidney Disease

 - May Cause Gastrointestinal Issues